 - Take a day trip to Windsor, Bath, Stonehenge and Salisbury or Oxford, Cotswolds and Stratford-upon-Avon, both of which include a Christmas lunch.

 Christmas Day Church Services

-Attend one of the many Christmas Day services in London’s wonderful cathedrals and churches.
-Remember to arrive early, as Christmas services can be very busy and there is limited space.
-It’s best to check with the individual church in advance, but Central London churches with Christmas Day services include:
+Attend one of the many Christmas Day services in London’s wonderful cathedrals and churches, including the magnificent St Paul’s Cathedral, beautiful St Martin-in-the-Fields Church, and historic All Hallows by the Tower and Southwark Cathedral.
+Remember to check timings with the individual church in advance, and arrive early, as Christmas services can be very busy and there is limited space.

 Eating and Drinking on Christmas Day